geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " At morn she left me; Ubald for her guide;

-" Eager she climb'd the mountain's rugged side :
+" Eager she climb'd the mountain's rugged side:

 " And when she reach'd yon gulf of liquid fire,